Teaching with Q-Chem

 1. Use IQmol and Q-Chem server.

 Short jobs can be submitted through IQmol to the Q-Chem server.
-This is a default configuration of IQmol.
+This is the default configuration of IQmol.
 This is a free option.
 It is recommended for low-volume use of Q-Chem (e.g., simple illustrative calculations, jobs shorter than 5 min, class sizes 25 students or less).

 2. Use existing Q-Chem license or purchase a new Q-Chem license.